DonAdam2/react-language-router-v6/README.md

 ## Extra:

-- Private route guard => protect the given route based on a token.
-- Restricted route guard => protect the given route based on a token, and a list of permissions (can be an array or a string).
-- Restricted section => protect the given section based on a list of permissions (can be an array or a string).
 - Generic error boundary fallback component (you can customize it)
 - Cookies, local storage and sessions storage mangers to store data in the browser. (**Note:** the data encrypted using crypto-js package before storing it.)
 - Basic mixins `(scss/generic/_mixins.scss)`